 Come on, everyone sells data.
 I’m sure you’re doing it too.

 Nope.
 We collect almost no personal data from our users, and what we do collect, we don’t sell.
-A wise man once said “if you’re not paying for the product, you’re the product.”
+A wise person once said “if you’re not paying for the product, you’re the product.”
 On The WELL, the product is the great content that our members create, not the members themselves.
 We won’t sell you out to some massive aggregator of online data.
 Here, you don’t just Own Your Own Words, you own your identity, too.

 What’s wrong with anonymous posting?